-The True Bride and the Shoemaker is the first of The Pippington Tales, introducing a city full of magic and everyday fairy tales for those willing to see them.
+The True Bride and the Shoemaker is the first of The Pippington Tales, based on The Elves and the Shoemaker and other fairy tales.

 - In store at Very Ventura in Ventura, CA

 - In store at Pioneer Books in Provo, UT

 Pippington Series Deal:

 The True Bride and the Shoemaker (Book 1) PLUS The Lady and The Frog (Book 2) for $27 with free shipping (Click here)

 When Peter Talbot lifted the mound of dirt carrying a wild primrose, he was not thinking of magic and fairytales.
 His mind was filled with the fine curvature of Miss Adeline Winkleston’s arches, of her small and delicate toes, of her dainty foot dangling from her fine ankle, of her smooth and perfectly proportioned heel.
 There were few pleasures greater than molding a shoe to cushion and support her feet.

 The primrose’s delicate petals swayed and danced in the wind as he patted the dirt into a pot and added water.
 Peter steadied his bowler hat over his thinning hair as he rose and looked out at the meadow.
 The field of daffodils was a pleasant sight, but hardly matched the lone primrose’s fragile beauty.
 The flower would now have a better home on Adeline Winkleston’s window sill, if the lady accepted it.

 Peter meandered along the dirt path leading out of the meadow and onto the cobblestone streets of Pippington.
 New automobiles puttered along while horses trudged on, pulling old, warped carts.
 The roar of a crowd echoed from the arena as men far braver than Peter raced dragons around the track.
 Even if Peter could afford a ticket, he preferred to avoid such spectacle.
 Though, today, racing a dragon seemed easier than approaching Adeline’s door.